mcjczapiewski/minicycle_workshop/user-stories.md

 ## Basic program

+*This should already be in your starting code*.

 I should be able to run the game, see my surroundings, and quit.

 - Display information about surroundings